t4sk/t4sk.github.io/video-scripts/functions.md

 }
 ```

-Finally, you can explicitly assign to return variables and omit the last `return` statement, like this.
+also you can explicitly assign to return variables and omit the last `return` statement, like this.

 ```
 function assigned() public pure returns (uint i, bool b, uint j) {